mapcode-foundation/mapcode-cpp/README.md

     Added the India state Telangana (IN-TG), until 2014 a region in Adhra Pradesh.

-    Fixed a problem with the "extraDigits" parameter of the “example/mapcode" utility.
+    Fixed a problem with the "extraDigits" parameter of the “example/mapcode" utility (maximum digits is 2, not 3).

 * 1.40